wp-plugins/mockup/readme.txt

 === Mockup ===
 Contributors: Eelco Tjallema
-Tags: mockup, design, presentation, website, screenshot, logo, webdesign Requires at least: 3.0.1
+Tags: mockup, design, presentation, website, screenshot, logo, webdesign Requires at least: 3.4
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 4.3
+Stable tag: trunk
-License: GPLv2 or later
+License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Mockup is a plugin that helps you to present your designs professionally to your customers.
+Mockup helps you to present your designs professionally to your customers.

 == Description ==

-Mockup is the perfect solution for any designer who wants to present a (website) design to a customer.
+Mockup is the perfect solution for any designer who wants to present his design(s) to a customer.

 With the Mockup plugin your customers will have the possibility to:

-* Read your comments;
+*   Read your comments
-* Add remarks;
+*   Add remarks
-* Approve the design.
+*   Approve the design

 It's possible to link all your designs to one customer.
 The customer will have a list of all the designs you made for him.

 The buttons and popup come from Twitter Bootstrap.

-The support website will be online in the beginning of December 2012.

 == Installation ==

 1. Upload `Mockup` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Visit 'Settings > Mockup' and adjust your configuration.

 == Frequently Asked Questions ==